ibm-cloud-docs/vpc/nlb-limitations.md

 ## Known limitations for {{site.data.keyword.cloud}} Private Path network load balancers
 {: #limitations-private-path-network-load-balancers}

-* When you create a pool for a Private Path network load balancer and set the `failsafe_policy.action` value to `drop`, the request incorrectly fails with `400` (Bad Request).
-   * A workaround is to not specify the drop value, as drop is the default behavior.
-* The `failsafe_policy.action` value included in any response from a Private Path load balancer pool shows `fail` instead of `drop`.
-Likewise, the `failsafe_policy.actions` value included in any response from a Private Path load balancer profile show `fail` instead of `drop`.
 * Access to a Virtual Private Endpoint gateway associated with Private Path Network load balancer from Direct Link or Transit Gateway is not supported.
    * A workaround is to access an ALB that has the VPE as a member.
 Contact IBM Support for assistance with the details.
 * Private Path network load balancer pool members on Bare Metal are not supported (similar to Public and Private NLB)
-* Private Path network load balancer pool members must be running in a VPC Virtual Server Instance.
+* Private Path network load balancer pool members must be running in a VPC virtual server instance.
 On-prem members are not supported.
 * Access to Private Path network load balancer from remote regions is not supported.
 The consumer Virtual Private Endpoint gateway and the Private Path network load balancer instance must reside in same region.
    * A workaround is to access an ALB in the remote region that has the VPE as member.
 Contact IBM Support for assistance with the details.
 * Access to Private Path network load balancers from CSE (classic) is not supported.